Nielsvdvoort2002/Watch-Data-Identification/README.md

-# The project
+# The Project
-This is the implementation of a CNN-LSTM model used to identify people by their heart rate and step count data.
+This repository contains the implementation of a CNN-LSTM model used to identify people by their heart rate and step count data.
+Data preprocessing and the training and testing process are also included.

-# Data reproducibility
+# Data Reproducibility
 The data used in this study is not publicly available.
 The study from which the data was used is described [here](https://classic.clinicaltrials.gov/ct2/show/NCT05802563?term=Me-time&draw=2&rank=1).

 # Research Project